Dansajjad/algopractice/README.md

 We appreciate your help with this, and reported bugs help your fellow students!

 ### Contributions
-algopractice is designed to test and promote **building blocks**.
-A building block is not a toy problem per se, although problems can certainly teach a building block.
-Rather, a building block should enforce a skill that frees you to improve on your logic.

 If you believe something is missing from this repo, please make a GitHub Issue with the `Enhancement` label on it.
 Please clearly explain the building block that this improvement would address, and we will look at it.